Updated: Jan 9

-Our team at B-Vitals recently had an opportunity to speak with Dr. Bertin, a developmental pediatrician based in Pleasantville, NY, about how the COVID-19 pandemic has impacted children’s mental health and how his practice has adapted to a virtual environment.
+Our team at B-Vitals had an opportunity to speak with Dr. Bertin, a developmental pediatrician based in Pleasantville, NY, about how the COVID-19 pandemic has impacted children’s mental health and how his practice has adapted to a virtual environment.

 Note: Content has been edited for brevity and clarity with the permission of Dr. Bertin.

 [Jungduk] Let’s start back in March, when everyone was starting to understand the real scope and gravity of the COVID pandemic.
 When did your practice first realize that you were going to need to adapt?

 [Dr. Bertin] We’re still adapting— everyone is experiencing an epic amount of uncertainty and change.
 In the initial moments, it was a lot of rallying and scrambling, and it’s slightly more settled now, but still overwhelming for families because the situation is constantly changing.
 A solution that might have worked one week might not work a few weeks later.